NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Introduction

-In this paper, we propose {\it Nested Federated Learning (NeFL)}, a method that embraces existing studies of federated learning in a nested manner \cite{horvath2021fjord,diao2021heterofl,kim2023depthfl}.
-While FL trains a model with a fixed size and structure, NeFL trains several submodels of adaptive sizes to meet clients' dynamic requirements (e.g., memory, computing and bandwidth dynamics).
-We propose to scale down model into submodels generally (by widthwise or/and depthwise).
-The scaling is motivated by interpreting a model forwarding as solving ordinary differential equations (ODEs).
-The interpretation also motivated us to propose the submodels to have {\it learnable step size parameters} and the concept of {\it inconsistency}.
-The scaling method provides more degree-of-freedom (DoF) to scale down a model than previous studies \cite{horvath2021fjord,diao2021heterofl,kim2023depthfl}.
-The increased DoF make submodels to be more efficient in size \cite{mingxing2019efficient} and provides more flexibility on model size and computing cost.
-We also propose a parameter averaging method for NeFL: {\it Nested Federated Averaging (NeFedAvg)} for averaging {\it consistent parameters} and FedAvg for averaging {\it inconsistent parameters} of submodels.
-Notably, NeFL outperforms the Top-1 accuracy of baselines by \textbf{8.33\%} for the worst-case submodel of ResNet110.
+While vanilla FL trains a model with a fixed size and structure, we propose {\it Nested Federated Learning (NeFL)}, a method that trains multiple submodels of adaptive sizes to meet dynamic requirements (e.g., memory, computing and bandwidth dynamics) of heterogeneous clients.
+Although previous studies have explored training submodels \cite{horvath2021fjord,diao2021heterofl,kim2023depthfl,ilhan2023scalefl}, they have limitations.
+These limitations include unbalanced scaling and the lack of consideration for discrepancies between submodels.
+Our approach scales down the global model into submodels either widthwise, depthwise, or both, to achieve flexibility.
+The increased flexibility enhances the efficiency of submodels in terms of the number of parameters \cite{mingxing2019efficient} and offers greater adaptability in model size and computation cost.
+The scaling is motivated by interpreting model forward propagation as solving ordinary differential equations (ODEs).
+This ODE-based perspective led us to introduce submodels with {\it learnable step size parameters} and the concept of {\it inconsistency}.
+Additionally, we propose a parameter averaging method within NeFL, which includes \textit{Nested Federated Averaging (NeFedAvg)} for averaging \textit{consistent parameters} and FedAvg for averaging \textit{inconsistent parameters} across submodels.

-Additionally, we verify if NeFL aligns with the recently proposed ideas in FL: (i) pre-trained models improve the performance of FL in both identically independently distributed (IID) and non-IID settings \cite{chen2023on} and (ii) simply rethinking the model architecture improves the perofrmance, especially in non-IID settings \cite{qu2022rethinking}.
-We observe that NeFL with ViTs shows \textbf{22.7\%} better performance than previous widthwise scaling based method with ViTs for IID dataset and \textbf{24.49\%} for non-IID dataset with submodel employing 50\% parameters of a global model (to be revised into worst-case or avergae performance).
-Through a series of experiments we observe that NeFL outperforms baselines sharing the advantages of recent studies.
+Furthermore, we verify if NeFL aligns with the recently proposed ideas in FL: (i) pre-trained models improve the performance of FL in both identically independently distributed (IID) and non-IID settings \cite{chen2023on} and (ii) simply rethinking the model architecture improves the performance, especially in non-IID settings \cite{qu2022rethinking}.
+Through a series of experiments we observe that NeFL outperforms state-of-the-art (SOTA) baselines sharing the advantages of recent studies.

-The main contributions of this study can be summarized as follows:
+The main contributions of this study are summarized: as follows: